Inflectra/spira-documentation/docs/Spira-Administration-Guide/Installing-SpiraPlan.md

 ### Review the License Agreement and Prerequisites

-The next screen provides a copy of the SpiraPlan<sup>®</sup> End User License Agreement (EULA).
+The next screen provides a copy of the Spira End User License Agreement (EULA).
 Please read this carefully as it describes the legal contract between you -- the user of the software -- and Inflectra<sup>®</sup> Corporation, the developer and publisher.
 Once you have read the agreement and understood your rights and obligations, select the radio button marked "I accept the terms in the License Agreement" and click the "Next" button.

 ![](img/Installing_SpiraPlan_21.png)